Caledon, County Tyrone: Education

 Local schools include Churchill Primary School and St. Joseph's Primary School.

+Sport

+Caledon Rovers F.C. are the local football team of Caledon.
+They play in the Mid-Ulster Football League.
+Established in 1998, they have had trophy success, having lifted the Armstrong Cup in 2017.

 Demography

 19th century population

 The population of the village decreased during the 19th century:

 21st century population

 On Census day (29 April 2001) there were 387 people living in Caledon.
 Of these: